AdobeDocs/marketo.en/help/marketo/product-docs/reporting/email-insights/email-insights-quick-charts.md

 In this example, we'll choose open rate for the first three weeks of February, 2016, in the states of California and Florida.

-1. Click the date filter on the right of the Analytics screen.
+1. Click the date filter on the right of the [!UICONTROL Analytics] screen.

    ![](assets/one-1.png)